sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 ## Configure a Sensu check

 Your pipeline resource is now properly configured, but it’s not processing any events because no Sensu [checks][9] are sending events to it.
-To get your Sensu observability data flowing through the new pipeline, add a reference to it in at least one check.
+To get your Sensu observability data flowing through the new pipeline, add the pipeline by reference in at least one check definition.

 This example check definition uses the [Sensu System Check][13] dynamic runtime asset.